HariSekhon/DevOps-Bash-tools/README.md

 [BuildKite](https://buildkite.com),
 [Parquet Tools](https://github.com/apache/parquet-mr/tree/master/parquet-tools)
 etc.
-- `clean_caches.sh` - cleans out OS package and programming language caches - useful for Docker builds to reduce image size
+- `clean_caches.sh` - cleans out OS package and programming language caches - useful to save space or reduce Docker image size
 - `curl_auth.sh` - shortens `curl` command by auto-loading your OAuth2 / JWT API token or username & password from environment variables or interactive starred password prompt through a ram file descriptor to avoid placing them on the command line (which would expose your credentials in the process list or OS audit log files).
 Used by many other adjacent API querying scripts
 - `ldapsearch.sh` - shortens `ldapsearch` command by inferring switches from environment variables
 - `ldap_user_recurse.sh` / `ldap_group_recurse.sh` - recurse Active Directory LDAP users upwards to find all parent groups, or groups downwards to find all nested users (useful for debugging LDAP integration and group-based permissions)